DataHenHQ/documentations/source/high_level.rst

    - <sid>  => scraper ID
    - <name> => scraper name
    - <d:format> => date format like this examples yyyyMMdd hh:mm or yyyyMMdd hh:mm:ss or yyyyMMdd using the convention yyyy = year, MM = month, dd = day, hh = hour, mm = minute, ss = second

+You can use export_extension to set up the compression extension name, for example instead of tgz you want gz file.
 When no_subfolder is true then the compressed file will be on the root withouth having a subfolder on it like normally do.
 Once you have added the above configuration, you need to deploy the scraper first before you can start creating exports.
 IMPORTANT: Exporter Names must be unique per scraper, because this is how you’re going to run the exporter with.